What will be your strategy to comfort your employees' stress and anxiety on and after such a tough time period?

 - Don't touch your face

-- Use a mask even you're working alone
+- Use a mask even if you're working alone

 - Sanitize yourself and your belongings after entering into office